-The use of social media sites such as Facebook, YouTube, MySpace, Twitter, blogs, etc. provide the ability for students to communicate and receive support from peers.
-Students need to be aware that publishing information on these sites is public, even if the site is considered private (can someone take a screen shot or photograph of that content and post it elsewhere?)

-Students must refrain from discussing clinical sites, patients or clinical rotations in any online forum or webpage.
+The use of social media sites such as Facebook, YouTube, Twitter, blogs, etc. provides the ability for students to communicate and receive support from peers.
+Students need to be aware that publishing information on these sites is public, even if the site is considered private (can someone take a screenshot or photograph of that content and post it elsewhere?)
+For this reason, students must refrain from discussing clinical sites, patients or clinical rotations in any online forum or webpage.